mehrnooshshokouhi/MR_BCsubtypes/README.md

 supplemental table 3.
 Calculated F-statistics for each included risk factor.

 supplemental table 4.
 Results of primary and secondary MR analyses with female-specific estimates for height, BMI and physical activity.

+### 7. MR_heterogeneity.R

+The aim of this Rscript is to calculate % of heterogeneity across subtype-specific estimates.

+We calculated I2 estimates through meta-analysis of the five subtype-specific effects estimates per risk factor using random-effect models implemented in the metafor R-package.

 ## Part 2: Summary-level data